BlockchainCommons/Gordian/README.md

 Prevent the existence of any single point of failure or "honey pot" (e.g. the QR code).

 #### How?
-For a detailed guide see [this link](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service#connecting-to-authenticated-version-3-onion-services).
+For a detailed guide see [this link](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service#connecting-to-authenticated-version-3-onion-services), for a video tutorial see [this link](https://youtu.be/fwWqVPuw1u4).
 Two factor authentication whereby a trusted separate isolated device (e.g. the client) produces the private key and public key, which requires the owner of the server to physically add in the public key to the `authorized_clients` directory.
 In this way there is no "honey pot" which contains all the information necessary to obtain access to your node.
 Of course if someone has access to your node they can produce their own key pair and add the public key into the hidden service but then again they already have access to your node and hidden service so this attack vector is somewhat irrelevant.
 What we are trying to accomplish is a method to guarantee that your device (e.g. the client) is the *only* device in the world that is able to remotely access your node.
 It is highly recommended as an additional layer of security to also encrypt your nodes wallet so that even if someone somehow stole your phone they would still need to brute force your wallet.dat encryption.

 For now the only mobile app which deals with Bitcoin Core RPC communications that we know of is FullyNoded.
 Assume you have downloaded FullyNoded, have a StandUp node running and want to add native Tor authentication.
 All you would need to do is open FullyNoded > "Settings" > "Node Manager" > select your node > "Next" > "Next" > "generate key pair" and most importantly tap the blue "Save" or "Update" button at the bottom to save the private key!